 It is ok if you show something of your feelings, but it should still be businesslike and not be too soft.

 You have done all you can, followed all procedures, even went to HR (always tricky, read here), talked to the boss of your boss, but the situation did not change or changed for the worse.
 Time to look for something better!
 Go to another department or change companies or better yet start your escape route!
 Become your own boss!

-Sounds like easy to say, but how to do that?
+Sounds easy to say, but how to do that?
 Well, the internet offers you a ton of opportunities to make money online and by working from home.
 Sure, you do not want to be scammed out of your money, so why do you not join the world’s best support program, Wealthy Affiliate, there is?
-Have your own website promoting products from other companies, receiving commission; it is all possible and you can join them for a one week free trial through the link in my full review.
-See all the details in my review here.
+Have your own website promoting products from other companies, receiving commission; it is all possible and you can join them for a one-week free trial through the link in my full review.
+See all the details in my full review here.

 Let me know if you have any questions and I will respond within 24 hours.

 4 thoughts on “When the Boss Lies to You”